SSimcox/Milestone/README.md

-# cs2600
+# Milestone
-Assignments and website for cs2600
+This is the website I am writing for my CS 2600 class.